zakkariyaa/mentor-bot/README.md

 # 🤖 Code Mentor Bot

-**Code Mentor Bot** is a local-first AI assistant that explains code snippets — fully offline, with no API calls or cloud dependencies.
+**Code Mentor Bot** is a local-first AI assistant that explains code snippets (fully offline), with no API calls or cloud dependencies.

 Powered by:
 - 🧠 Local LLMs via [Ollama](https://ollama.com/)